FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/snapshot/README.md

 # Snapshot Plug-in Workflow Step Package

-This package contains a collection of vCommander plug-in workflow steps for managing VMware snapshots on Windows.
+This package contains a collection of vCommander plug-in workflow steps for managing VMware snapshots.

 It can be used in the vCommander workflow extension scenario *Patching Windows VMs*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
 It can also be used outside of vCommander scenarios.